Maui Wowie: TikTok virality

 On September 5, 2025, a TikTok user posted a video of himself hanging from a crosswalk sign while lip-syncing lyrics from the song's chorus: "Goin' back to Honolulu just to get that / That Maui Wowie, that Maui Wowie".
-The clip ignited a trend of people singing these lyrics as they are dangling from street signs, traffic lights and infrastructure.
+The clip ignited a trend of people singing these lyrics as they are dangling from street signs, traffic lights, and infrastructure.
 The song significantly increased in streaming as a result, and entered Spotify's daily songs chart at number 98 and the Viral 50 in October.
 Kid Cudi showed appreciation and also participated in the trend, with a video of himself hanging from a traffic light.
-The challenge has led to warnings about the dangers of this activity, including TikTok authorities and the Land Transport Authority of Singapore, the latter stating "Fun's fun, but our road infrastructure isn't a playground.
+The challenge has led to warnings about the dangers of this activity from TikTok authorities and the Land Transport Authority of Singapore, the latter stating "Fun's fun, but our road infrastructure isn't a playground.
 It helps facilitate travel and keeps everyone safe.
 Please don't use them as props for social media.
 Let's keep our roads safe."
+In November 2025, Darren Espanto made a cover of it.